Location: South-central Washington

-Vineyards: 1,807 acres (731 hectares)
+Acreage Under Vine: 1,807 acres (731 hectares)

-Top Varieties: Merlot, Riesling, Cabernet Sauvignon, Syrah
+Top Varieties: Merlot, Cabernet Sauvignon, Syrah, Riesling

 Average Annual Precipitation: 6-12 inches

-As a growing region, Rattlesnake Hills is almost evenly split between red and white wine grape varieties with reds having a slight edge.
+About half of the appellation is underlain by Ellensburg Formation sedimentary deposits.
+This is sedimentary rock formed from the erosion of rock in the Cascade volcanoes.
 The predominant soil types are silt-loam and loam.
-Notably, vineyards at higher elevations are above the levels of the Missoula Flood, a series of cataclysmic events that define much of the Columbia Valley growing region.
+Notably, vineyards at higher elevations are above the levels of the Missoula Floods, a series of cataclysmic events that define much of the Columbia Valley.

 The earliest vines at Rattlesnake Hills were planted in 1968.